SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/components/AssemblyLine/al_general.md

 #### pronoun

-Returns an objective pronoun as appropriate, based on attributes.
+Returns an objective pronoun as appropriate, based on the user&#x27;s `pronouns` attribute or `gender` attribute.

-The pronoun could be &quot;you,&quot; &quot;her,&quot; &quot;him,&quot; &quot;it,&quot; or &quot;them&quot;.
-It depends
+The pronoun could be &quot;I&quot;, &quot;you,&quot; &quot;her,&quot; &quot;him,&quot; &quot;it,&quot; or &quot;them&quot;, or a user-provided pronoun.
-on the `gender` and `person_type` attributes and whether the individual is the current user.

-If the user selected specific pronouns, they take priority over gender (only if they chose a pronoun from the list)
+If the user has selected multiple pronouns, each will appear, separated by a &quot;/&quot;.

+This method will not trigger the definition of `gender` or `pronouns`, but it will use them if they are defined, with `pronouns` taking precedence.
+As a default, it will either use the value of `default` or the individual&#x27;s full name.

 **Arguments**:

-- `**kwargs` - Additional keyword arguments.
+- `**kwargs` - Additional keyword arguments that are defined [upstream](https://docassemble.org/docs/objects.html#language%20methods).
+  - person (Optional[[Union[str,int]]): Whether to use a first, second, or third person pronoun.
+Can be one of 1/&quot;1p&quot;, 2/&quot;2p&quot;, or 3/&quot;3p&quot; (default is 3).
+See [upstream](https://docassemble.org/docs/objects.html#language%20methods) documentation for more information.
+  - default (Optional[str]): The default word to use if the pronoun is not defined, e.g. &quot;the agent&quot;.
+If not defined, the default term is the user&#x27;s name.

 **Returns**: